The Largest Settlements in Niue

 Learn more about Hakupu in the 5 Things to Do in Hakupu.

-A little further north from Avatele, Tamakautoga is Niue’s fourth-biggest village in terms of population.
+Tamakautoga is Niue’s third-biggest village in terms of population.
 The village is famously home to the island’s only resort, the Scenic Matavai Resort, which has a restaurant open to casual diners.
-Next door you’ll also find a dive and whale swimming operator.
+Next door you’ll also find a dive and whale watching operator.
 Places to visit include Tamakautoga Beach, located down the short Togulu Sea Track.
 Don’t miss Pofitu Beach, between Tamakautoga and Avatele.

 Learn more about Tamakautoga in the 5 Things to Do in Tamakautoga.